georgezhu211/mint_signup_form/README.md

 # HTML FORMS

 ## Purpose
-In this project we will practice working with html forms by rebuilding the signup page for Mint.com
+To practice working with html forms by rebuilding the signup page for Mint.com